 Massage Therapy

-Massage therapy involves manual manipulation of muscles and soft tissues.
-Popular techniques include:
+Massage therapy involves the manipulation of muscles and soft tissues to promote relaxation.
+Common techniques include:

 • Swedish massage